matheus-foscarinid/matheus-foscarinid/README.md

 # Hi 👋 My name is Matheus Dias!

-### I'm a Fullstack developer, currently working with Vue, Node & PHP!
+### I'm a Fullstack developer, currently working with Vue, Node & Ruby!

 * 🌍  I'm based in Brazil, Rio Grande do Sul
 * 💻  See my portfolio at [matheusdias.dev](http://matheusdias.dev)